Ashmin-Bhujel/api-ashmin-bhujel/README.md

 ## Local Setup

 - Clone the repository
-- copy and paste the `.env.example` file to `.env` file and specify your desired port number e.g. `5000`
+- Copy and paste the `.env.example` file to `.env` file and specify your desired port number and cors origin.
 - Run the server with `pnpm run start` command
 - Open browser to `http://localhost:5000` or with the specified port number in `.env` file